DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 Furthermore, this thesis illustrates that accessibility-driven logic can be incrementally introduced into existing applications.
 Even though the current version does not yet support dynamic filtering or live itinerary adaptation, the architecture anticipates these features and has been designed to support them in future releases.

-In a broader sense, this project affirms that inclusive design is not only technically achievable—it is also a meaningful differentiator.
-Travel applications that consider diverse needs are better equipped to serve wider audiences, including elderly users, people with visual or motor impairments, and travelers with language or navigation challenges.

-By validating these ideas through a working prototype, this thesis contributes to the growing recognition that accessibility is not a constraint, but an opportunity to improve usability, engagement, and societal impact in mobile application development.

-### 11.3 Limitations
+## 11.3 Limitations

 While the Inclusive Trip Planner demonstrates a fully functional and testable MVP, several limitations remain in both scope and implementation that should be acknowledged for a balanced evaluation.

-#### Static Itinerary Content
+### Static Itinerary Content

 The most notable limitation is the lack of dynamic itinerary generation.
 All itineraries are currently **predefined and hardcoded** in the database, meaning that the application does not yet offer personalized trip suggestions based on user preferences or constraints.
 Although accessibility filters were collected during signup, they are not yet used to filter or prioritize itineraries in the frontend.

-#### Limited Accessibility Logic
+### Limited Accessibility Logic

 While the app collects and stores accessibility features and links them to itineraries, the **logic for filtering or adapting content** based on these features is not implemented in the current version.
 For example, users with motor impairments are not yet offered tailored navigation steps or filtered activity lists.
 This results in a gap between data collection and actionable user experience.

-#### Authentication Flow Gaps
+### Authentication Flow Gaps

 Although login via email, password, and Google/Facebook are implemented and functional, the **OTP verification flow remains a placeholder**.
 This means that phone-only signups cannot yet be completed without manual backend entry or test data preparation.
 This limitation affects the onboarding of first-time users and will need to be addressed in a production deployment.

-#### No Offline or Cache Mode
+### No Offline or Cache Mode

 The current app requires a **continuous internet connection** to function properly.
 It does not cache itineraries, reviews, or user data for offline use, which limits its utility in real-world travel scenarios where connectivity may be limited or intermittent.

-#### MVP Constraints
+### MVP Constraints

 By design, the system reflects a **minimum viable product** focused on technical integration and core flows.
-Features such as itinerary search, user notifications, settings customization, or real-time itinerary updates are either stubbed or excluded from this version.
+Features such as user notifications, settings customization, or real-time itinerary updates are either stubbed or excluded from this version.
 These omissions are not oversights but conscious trade-offs to prioritize stability and technical clarity for demonstration purposes.

 ---

 Despite these limitations, the core workflows—authentication, itinerary viewing, saving, and reviewing—are complete, functional, and consistent.
 They lay a strong foundation for future iterations that could introduce the missing features without significant architectural changes.

-### 11.4 Future Work
+## 11.4 Future Work

 The development of the Inclusive Trip Planner MVP has laid a strong foundation for a personalized, accessibility-focused travel experience.
 Based on the current implementation and its known limitations, several clear avenues for future work have been identified to enhance functionality, scalability, and inclusivity.

-#### 1. Personalized Itinerary Recommendations
+### 1. Personalized Itinerary Recommendations

 One of the most impactful future improvements is the integration of **personalized itinerary filtering** based on users' selected accessibility features.
 This would involve:

 - Updating backend queries to prioritize itineraries matching user needs.
 - Introducing filters in the frontend to adjust the list dynamically.
-- Designing new screens or components that visually indicate suitability for the user.
+- Designing new screens or compoents that visually indicate suitability for the user.

 This personalization logic is already anticipated in the data model, requiring only logic implementation and UI enhancements to activate.

-#### 2. OTP Verification and Full Phone Signup Support
+### 2. OTP Verification and Full Phone Signup Support

 To complete the user onboarding flow, the **OTPVerificationScreen** must be connected to an actual SMS verification backend (e.g., Firebase or Twilio).
 This would allow: